mattbierner/blog.mattbierner.com/_posts/2014-02-23-persistent-hash-tries-in-javavascript.md

 empty = null;
 ```

 `InternalNode` manages a set of one or more children, addressable by hash fragment offsets into a sparsely populated array.
-Only children that actual exist are set in the array.
+Only children that actually exist are set in the array.

 ```js
 var InternalNode = function \count children =self-> {